zuozhenggh/learning-library/solutions-library/oci-move-improve/monitoring/monitoring.md

 1. SSH into your instance if you aren't already there.

-2. Type the command ```mysql -u root -p``` to connect to your MySQL database.
+2. Type the command "`mysql -u root -p` "to connect to your MySQL database.

 3. When prompted for a password, type in the root password from the initial setup in Lab 100.
-In the case, my password was 'oscommerce'.
+In this case, my password was 'oscommerce'.

     ![](./images/12.png "")